-This 30 minute video will give you the basics to finding grants on the Foundation Information Network (FIN)
+This video series will give you the basics to finding grants on the Foundation Directory Online

 You Can’t Survive on Grants Alone, Types of Funders, Funder Motivations, Grant Writing is Never About the Need of Your Organization, What Qualifies as a Credible Nonprofit?, How to Start a Nonprofit, Do Your Homework First, The One Size Fits All Approach Doesn’t Work, To Get the Grant, You Have to How to Find the Right Match, How to Use the Foundation Directory Online, Ask for the Right Amount, Cultivating a Relationship with Funders, Sample Letters and Proposals on GrantSpace, Tips for the Initial Approach, Key Takeaways.

 Foundation Maps (https://maps.foundationcenter.org) is Foundation Center’s premier data visualization tool and the easiest way to see who is funding what and where around the world.
 With millions of grants from 2006 to the present, innovative ways to visualize funding data, and the flexibility and precision to tailor research, Foundation Maps helps funders and nonprofits access the knowledge they need to make strategic decisions and strengthen their impact.